snotskie/ttrpg/site/src/monstrosities.md

 ## Monstrous Abilities

-Monstrosities have the same evergreen Abilities as other characters, except they cannot perform Preparedness Checks.
+Monstrosities have the same evergreen Abilities as other characters.

 You may also give your Monstrosities any of the following Monstrous Abilities or create your own.
 These Abilities are listed in a rough order from "weakest" to "strongest."